How We Got The Book Of Moses:

 “the gift of the Holy Ghost”

 is found in Acts 2:38 and 10:45 in the King James Bible.
 It is not found once in the Old Testament.
-Again, the changed text gives the writing style more of an Old Testament feel; it makes the passage sound more like something Moses might say; which is noteworthy.
+The changed text makes the passage in the Book of Moses sound more like something Moses might have said, which is noteworthy.

 “These words was spoken unto Moses in the mount …” (Moses 1:42, OT1)